klamping/vrt-email-course/manuscript/day-1.md

 ## What's Next?

 Phew, you've made it through the entire first day without any code being shown.
-Don't worry, I've saved all that for tomorrow, where we'll take a look at writing your very first automated test (I'm so excited for you!).
+Don't worry, we've saved all that for tomorrow, where we'll take a look at writing your very first automated test (we're so excited for you!)

-*If you enjoyed these lessons, consider sharing this course with your friends*
+*If you enjoyed these lessons, consider [sharing this course with your friends](https://twitter.com/intent/tweet?text=Catch%20critical%20visual%20regressions.%20Check%20out%20this%20free%20guide:%20http://learn.visualregressiontesting.com)*